-- Max LTV: 95% - Minimum Representative FICO: 620 - Full Interior/Exterior Appraisal, or a DU or an ACE LPA eligible Appraisal Waiver if the MPF Program and any specific MPF Bank requirements for Appraisal Waivers are met. - Occupancy Requirements (See Section 6.2 Occupancy Status) - Property Type Eligibility Criteria (for example: Co-ops are not eligible under the MPF Program.
-(See Section 6.1.1 Eligible Property Types and 2.7 Ineligible Transactions, Products, or Attributes)) - Products or loan attributes on the ineligible list (see Section 2.7 Ineligible Transactions, Products or Attributes, 6.8.2 Ineligible Manufactured Homes, 8.4 Ineligible Projects.))
+- Max LTV: 95% - Minimum Representative FICO: 620 - Full Interior/Exterior Appraisal or, a valuation that is a DU or LPA eligible alternative property valuation that meets, the MPF Program and any specific MPF Bank requirements. - Occupancy Requirements (See Section 6.2 Occupancy Status) - Property Type Eligibility Criteria (for example: Co-ops are not eligible under the MPF Program).
+See section 6.1.1 Eligible Property Types and 2.7 Ineligible Transactions, Products, or Attributes - Products or loan attributes on the ineligible list (see Section 2.7 Ineligible Transactions, Products or Attributes, 3.2 Ineligible Borrowers, 6.8.2 Ineligible Manufactured Homes, 8.4 Ineligible Projects.)

 If a loan that is underwritten with an AUS and receives an ineligible recommendation due to guidelines that do not make the loan ineligible under the MPF Program, the PFI should contact its MPF Bank to confirm the Mortgage Loan is acceptable for delivery.
-If the Mortgage Loan is acceptable to the MPF Bank, the PFI must document the name of the individual from their MPF Bank that provided the approval and the date of approval on the FNMA 1008/FHLMC 1077.
+If the